NEventStore/NEventStore/readme.markdown

 ## Building
 For .NET v4.0, simply run **build.cmd** from the command line.
 Users requiring a .NET v3.5 build may run **build-net35.cmd**.
-Once built, the files will be placed in the "output" subdirectory.
+Once built, the files will be placed in the "publish-net40" or "publish-net35" subdirectory.

 ## Using the EventStore